RDycore/RDycore/docs/common/installation.md

 1 x 64-core AMD EPYC CPU and 4 x NVIDIA A100.
 RDycore uses PETSc's and libCEED's support of CUDA to run on Perlmutter GPUs.

-The Frontier has a single type of compute node that has 64-core AMD and 4x AMD MI250X GPUs.
+Frontier has a single type of compute node that has 64-core AMD and 4x AMD MI250X GPUs.
 Each GPU has 2 Graphics Compute Dies (GCDs) for a total of 8 GCDs per node.
 Of the 64-core, only 56 are allocatable cores instead of 64 cores.
 RDycore uses PETSc's and libCEED's support of HIP to run on AMD GPUs.

-### Exmaple of building and running RDycore on Perlmutter CPUs nodes
+### Example: Building and running RDycore on Perlmutter CPU nodes

 ```bash
 cd /path/to/RDycore